 \subsection{Analysis of patch selection and step restriction}

-We reduce computational costs using the patch selection and step restriction (see \cref{sec:reduction_patch_comb}) when $r\geq2$.
-Table \ref{tab:effect_a} summarizes the effects of these modules with $r=2$, where each result is computed for 50 instances detected by DETR on MS-COCO, measured on an NVIDIA RTX A6000.
-As shown in \cref{tab:effect_a}, without patch selection and step restriction, the generation time is substantial.
-In contrast, incorporating them leads to a significant reduction in generation time, with slight decreases in the insertion and deletion metrics.
-Interestingly, applying step restriction improves accuracy.
-This phenomenon indicates that informative patches are selected in the initial steps, making it less beneficial to identify patches with combinations in the later steps.
+We reduce computational costs by applying patch selection and step restriction (see \cref{sec:reduction_patch_comb}) when $r\geq2$.
+Table~\ref{tab:effect_a} summarizes their effects with $r=2$.
+As shown in Tab.~\ref{tab:effect_a}, generation time is substantial when patch selection and step restriction are not applied.
+In contrast, incorporating them significantly reduces generation time, with only slight decreases in insertion and deletion metrics.
+Interestingly, applying step restriction improves all insertion–deletion metrics.
+This observation suggests that informative patches are selected in the initial steps, making later-step combinations less beneficial.